 However, with this demand, there are also high expectations and zero tolerance for bugs or performance issues in mobile apps.
 Users promptly leave such apps and never use them again.

 The top reason for mobile app abandonment rates is a poor user experience: a confusing UI/UX, too many bugs, slow load time, or an app crash.

 “Every time a company designs a rich, useful, or new experience, it raises the bar for what consumers care about.
 On the flip side, if an experience is frustrating or annoying, a consumer may not give that company a second chance.” – Jason Spero, Google

 To ensure the app you build meets user expectations and performs seamlessly, you must run continuous testing.
 However, mobile app testing can be complex across platforms, operating systems, network connections, carriers, and situations.
 That’s where mobile testing automation comes into play.

-In this article, we will look at the best practices for mobile app testing, including the best test cases to automate, and how to select the best framework for mobile automation testing.
+This blog will look at the best practices for mobile test automation, including the best test cases to automate and how to select the best framework for mobile automation testing.

 We respect your privacy.
 Your information is safe.